 Still, Sword’s argument remains compelling.
 We want our students to write clear, cogent, and comprehensible essays, reviews, and research papers.
 Zombie nouns can often confuse and deceive more than they clarify or inform.

-How do you balance the need for your English students to demonstrate a rich, robust vocabulary with concerns about “zombie nouns” and the misuse of abstractions?
+How do you balance the need for your English students to demonstrate a rich, robust vocabulary with concerns about “zombie nouns”?
 Do you agree with Sword’s critique of nominalizations as “zombie nouns”?
 Or do you believe our English students should use nominalizations to demonstrate their command of academic vocabulary?
 What should we teach our students in our academic writing classes?

 Orwell, G. (1946).
 Politics and the English Language.
 London: Horizon.